JamesHBickerton/DevNotes/Notes/REACTNOTES2025.md

 - Props data can only be updated by the parent component (as it is the parent's component that 'owns' the data).
 - To avoid having to use the `.props` in all of your components, you can destructure the object you want to use in your parameter for the component.

-- `useState` is a React Hook that lets you add a state variable to your component.
 - Pieces of data are called pieces of state.
 - `useEffect` is a React Hook that lets you synchronize a component with an external system.
 It takes 2 arguments - first a function, and the dependancy array.
 - In React we try to divide user interfaces into components.
 All components should start with a capital letter i.e. below: